GryazniyNosok/OBD2-Analysis-Tool/README.md

 # OBD2-Analysis-Tool
-A car diagnotics system that used OBD2 port to read data from the car
+A car diagnotics system that used OBD2 port to read data from a car